neuralmagic/sparsify/docs/datasets-guide.md

 Whether you choose to use JSON lines or CSV will depend on your specific needs and preferences, but either format will work well with Hugging Face and Sparsify.
 Make sure your data is formatted correctly according to these specifications to ensure it can be used in your experiments.

-### One Shot
+### One-Shot

-For one-shot experiments, Sparsify utilizes the `.npz` format for data storage, which is a file format based on the popular NumPy library.
+For One-Shot Experiments, Sparsify utilizes the `.npz` format for data storage, which is a file format based on the popular NumPy library.
 This format is efficient and versatile.
-In the near future, more functionality will be landed such that the definitions given above for Training Aware and Sparse Transfer will work as well.
+In the near future, more functionality will be landed such that the definitions given above for Training-Aware and Sparse-Transfer will work as well.

 #### Specifications